A new CX program without trusted sources of truth

 Across the board, the QA program also provided a constant stream of data and insights that contrasted sharply with the average of 6 NPS surveys they previously relied on to chart performance.
 With this new source of trusted CX data, the team could now identify and correct customer experience and product issues, as well as gaps in their agent training material.

 Additionally, with the knowledge base up and running, agents now had a single source of truth that they could turn to for product or policy knowledge that was constantly being updated with insights from QA data.
-This led to improved first contact resolution rates (FCR) because agents could more quickly find the information they needed to respond.
+This led to improved first call resolution rates (FCR) because agents could more quickly find the information they needed to respond.

 In a fiercely competitive industry, providing an excellent customer experience is essential - and QA helped Lyft do just that.